Trapigtrogen/FreeGamesBot/README.md

 - version and update date are just printed when the bot starts and serve no real purpose

 ## Note:
-The bot has no commands and it can be invited without any permissions and just give it read/write permission to the free-games channel
+The bot has no commands and it can be invited without any permissions and just given read/write permission to the free-games channel

 ## Planning to add:
 - Saving 5-10 latest posts to memory in order to prevent dublicates